 WARNING!
 Failing taking the necessary measures to enforce the declaration of co-ownership, the syndicate can be held liable.
 However, it is an obligation of means, not of results.
 Therefore, if the syndicate has used all reasonable means to prevent a contravention, but with no deterrent effect, it will not theoretically be held liable.

-Apparent defect Causal link Civil liability Construction defect Contractual civil liability Damages Defect Defect in workmanship Extracontractual civil liability Faulty design Lack of maintenance of the common portions Latent defect Liability Public order Punitive damage Superior force Syndicate of co-owners
+Apparent defect Causal link Civil liability Construction defect Contractual civil liability Damages Defect Defect in workmanship Extracontractual civil liability Faulty design Lack of maintenance of the common portions Latent defect Liability Obligation of means Public order Punitive damage Superior force Syndicate of co-owners